Angelica atropurpurea

 Angelica atropurpurea, known commonly as purplestem angelica, great angelica, American angelica, high angelica, and masterwort, is a species of flowering plant that can be found in moist and swampy woodlands, mostly by riverbanks, in eastern North America.

 Description

-The plant grows to 6 ft tall.
+Angelica atropurpurea is a perennial plant that grows to 6 ft tall.
 The erect, branching stem is purple, smooth, hollow, and sturdy.
 The compound leaves are bipinnate, with 3 to 5 leaflets per leaf.
 The total width of a lower leaf may be up to 2 ft, and the leaflets are 0.75-4.5 in long and 0.5-2.5 in across.
 They are generally ovate with serrated margins, and some are cleft into either shallow or deep lobes.

 The plant has white to greenish flowers in umbrella-like umbels.
 One umbel may have as many as 40 branches and be up to 8 in across.
 Each flower has 5 petals and measures up to 0.25 in.